 TSAG Requests Proposals for Driver Distraction Project

 The Transportation Safety Advancement Group is requesting proposals for a project on Device Distraction in Emergency Response Vehicles.
 This project will feature a white paper on current device distraction in police, fire, and EMS vehicles and possible solutions to this increasingly prominent issue.
-The deadline for proposals is Friday, May 17.
-Please view the full RFP here.
+The "Distracted Driving RFP" is now closed and TSAG is reviewing submissions.

 Through formal alliances with like-interest stakeholder organizations, the Transportation Safety Advancement Group will leverage its knowledge base and its operating resources to more effectively and efficiently pursue its promoting technology for public safety objective.
 With its allied partners, TSAG will work to advance this national dialogue and more specifically to promote and optimize traveler and operator safety on our nation’s roadways.